Charlie Blackmon Preview, Player Props: Rockies vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 4.09 team ERA ranks 14th across all MLB pitching staffs.
+- The Cubs' 4.09 team ERA ranks 14th among all league pitching staffs.

-- Cubs pitchers combine to surrender the fifth-fewest home runs in baseball (156 total, 1.1 per game).
+- The Cubs allow the fourth-fewest home runs in baseball (156 total, 1.1 per game).

-- Wicks (3-0) takes the mound for the Cubs in his fourth start of the season.
-He has a 2.16 ERA in 16 2/3 innings pitched, with 13 strikeouts.
+- Assad makes the start for the Cubs, his ninth of the season.
+He is 3-3 with a 2.83 ERA and 67 strikeouts through 92 1/3 innings pitched.

-- In his last time out on Wednesday against the San Francisco Giants, the lefty threw 6 2/3 innings, giving up two earned runs while surrendering nine hits.
+- In his last time out on Thursday against the Arizona Diamondbacks, the right-hander threw 5 1/3 innings, giving up three earned runs while surrendering seven hits.

-- In three games this season, the 24-year-old has a 2.16 ERA and 7 strikeouts per nine innings, while allowing a batting average of .258 to opposing hitters.
+- The 26-year-old has a 2.83 ERA and 6.5 strikeouts per nine innings across 26 games this season, while giving up a batting average of .230 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.